carybdea/scripts/powershell/RemoteDesktop/README.md

 # Remote Desktop

-A PowerShell tool to manage Remote Desktop Access on a remote or a local Windows Machines.
+A PowerShell tool to manage Remote Desktop Access on a remote or a local Windows Machine.

 # Introduction